polinchw/rancher-aws-cloudformation/README.md

 ## Prerequisites
 - AWS key pair to ssh into the Rancher Server.
+- AWS IAM user with AdministratorAccess (used by Rancher to create EC2 instances)

 ## Creates the following on AWS
 - VPC